Faith Voices Against LGBTQ Discrimination

 “Do to others what you would do to you” is a basic tenet present in most faiths, and one that people of faith take to heart.
 Their own personal beliefs compel them to stand up for LGBTQ people and state that they deserve protection.
 LGBTQ people are our friends and neighbors, and people of faith understand that no one should be denied the opportunity to make a living, have a home, or be served in a public space.

-The Importance of Religious Freedom
+The Importance of Freedom of Religion

 “I believe God created LGBT as well as heterosexual persons… all people should be welcomed and it’s a violation of my core faith values to discriminate in God’s name.
 For us to attach God to discrimination is a direct violation of scripture.”Reverend Dr. Larry Bethune • Senior Pastor, University Baptist Church of Austin, TX